allartprotocol/unity-solana-wallet/README.md

      }
  }
  ```
+ - First check forwarded mnemonics validity.
+ - Encrypt mnemonics with password
+ - Create new wallet from mnemonics
+ - Subscribe to WebSocket
+ - Save mnemonics and encrypted mnemonics in memory

 ## Introduction to WebsocketService.cs
 - This class is located at Packages -> Solana Wallet -> Runtime -> UnityWebSocket -> WebSocketService.cs